GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

     silences the Maven enforcer plugin.
   - Opposite: **Version agreement**.

-- **Version alignment**: Said of the dependency tree of a Maven module.
-This means that for any dependency of a module in that module's dependency tree, all major Java build systems will select the same version of that dependency.
-  - Major build systems currently include Maven and Gradle.
-  - Direct (first-order) dependencies will trivially comply with this rule in all major build systems, so the real concern is transitive (second-order and higher) dependencies.
-  - Generally, to achieve linkage compatibility (when assuming breaking changes aren't made within major versions), the upper bound of the versions in the tree should be selected.
-    - This should fix all cases of linkage conflicts caused by purely additive functionality.
-  - To achieve version alignment when multiple versions of a transitive dependency are present, a direct dependency on the transitive dependency will need to be added, in order to support Maven's dependency resolution logic (which selects the version with the fewest hops on the dependency tree).
-  - Linkage compatibility is the desired result from version alignment, but not an inherent characteristic of the definition.

 #### Conflict relationships

 - A particular conflict cannot be both a linkage conflict and behavior conflict